Eva Kaili: Arrest and corruption charges

-On 9 December 2022, Kaili was arrested by Belgian Federal Police following an investigation into organized crime, corruption and money laundering tied to lobbying efforts in support of Qatar; because Kaili enjoyed parliamentary immunity, her arrest was not on the original planning of the operation launched by Belgian authorities that day, but developments during the day led investigating judge Michel Claise (overall head of the operation) to conclude that Kaili was caught in flagrante delicto.
+On 9 December 2022, Kaili was arrested by Belgian Federal Police following an investigation into organized crime, corruption and money laundering tied to lobbying efforts in support of Qatar.
+Because Kaili enjoyed parliamentary immunity, her arrest was not on the original planning of the operation launched by Belgian authorities that day, but developments during the day led investigating judge Michel Claise (overall head of the operation) to conclude that Kaili was caught in flagrante delicto.
 A suitcase of cash was found with her father upon his arrest, and bags of cash were found at her home.
-The same day she was suspended from both the Socialists and Democratic Group with which she sits in the European Parliament and her national party PASOK.
-As part of the investigation, Belgian Police raided 16 homes and detained at least four others including parliamentary assistant Francesco Giorgi (Kaili's life partner), former MEP Antonio Panzeri (for whom Giorgi had worked at parliament, and with whom he had founded the human rights NGO "Fight Impunity"), and Kaili's father, Alexandros Kailis, who was arrested outside the hotel where he was staying with a suitcase of cash.
+The same day she was suspended from both the Socialists and Democratic Group with which she sat in the European Parliament and her national party PASOK.
+As part of the investigation, Belgian Police raided 16 homes and detained at least four others including parliamentary assistant Francesco Giorgi (Kaili's partner), Antonio Panzeri (an Italian former MEP and former Chair of the European Parliament Human Rights Subcommittee, for whom Giorgi had worked in parliament, and with whom he had founded the human rights NGO "Fight Impunity"), and Kaili's father, Alexandros Kailis, who was arrested outside the hotel where he was staying with a suitcase of cash.
 During the raids over €600,000 in cash was recovered by investigators.

-The arrest of Alexandros Kailis outside his hotel with the suitcase of cash led investigating judge Michel Claise to conclude that this was a case of Eva Kaili being caught In flagrante delicto; a special police team of around a dozen officers, accompanied by judge Claise in person, then headed for the home of Kaili and arrested her.
-Kaili did not resist, but was visibly shaken and in a state of shock and confusion, crying; Claise interrogated her for more than five hours.
+The arrest of Alexandros Kailis outside his hotel with the suitcase of cash led investigating judge Claise to decide that this was a case of Kaili being caught In flagrante delicto; a special police team of around a dozen officers, accompanied by judge Claise in person, then headed for the home of Kaili and arrested her.
+Kaili did not resist, but was visibly shaken and in a state of shock and confusion, crying; Claise questioned her for more than five hours.

-Kaili's lawyers, André Risopoulos and Michalis Dimitrakopoulos, protested the actions of Belgian authorities as a gross overreach of judicial power.
+Kaili's lawyers, André Risopoulos and Michalis Dimitrakopoulos, described the actions of Belgian authorities as a gross overreach of judicial power.
 In an interview with Italian newspaper Corriere della Sera, Dimitrakopoulos said that Kaili's arrest and initial interrogations were problematic because she was in a state of shock, fear and confusion and that the Belgian authorities failed to provide her with a reliable French-language interpreter.
 The lawyer further claimed that it was only after a week that Kaili could testify "in a calm environment", where she was "in good enough psychological condition to be fully aware of what she was saying", and that it was "the first time she had a good interpreter".